Flexible Resolvers and API's

 We think GraphQL is great for fetching data, but not always the best for updating data.
 Especially when you need to handle complex forms and file uploads.

-You might therefore want to handle mutations of data in a more traditional REST-ful way, using tRPC or just plain old API routes.
+You might therefore want to handle mutations of data in a more traditional REST-ful way, using tRPC or just plain old API routes / handlers.

 Securing your API

-By default, the API generated by the add:resolver command is open to the public.
+By default, any API generated by the add:resolver command is open to the public.
 Consider whether this is the right choice for that specific API.

 To prevent unauthorized acces, you likely want to: